KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Group objects include a `visibility` attribute which, when set to `false`, will cause the Display cycle to skip over processing all of the artefacts/entitys associated with that Group - they will not recalculate their state, and they will not be stamped into the final Canvas display.

 Group objects also include an `order` attribute, which should be set to a positive integer value (default: `0`).
-Entitys associated with a Group will all be processed on a per-group basis, with the artefacts in a Group with a lower `order` value completing their processing before the next group of entitys start their processing.
+Entitys associated with a Group will all be **batch processed** on a per-group basis, with the artefacts in a Group with a lower `order` value completing their processing before the next group of entitys start their processing.

 Cell objects store the `name` strings of the Group objects associated with them in an Array keyed to their `cell.groups` attribute.
 As part of any sorting operation, the Cell object will retrieve the Group objects from the SC library, sort these objects in ascending `order` values and then store references to the now sorted Group objects in an internal `cell.groupBucket` Array.
 The `groups` Array should never itself be sorted as this represents the order in which Groups get associated with the Cell - which is itself determined in the the code written by dev-users.